isc-projects/kea/doc/sphinx/arm/install.rst

    cryptographic functions.
 It is preferable to use OpenSSL (see below).

  - ``--with-openssl``
-   Replace Botan by the OpenSSL cryptographic library.
-By default ``configure`` searches for a valid Botan installation.
-If one is not found, it searches for OpenSSL.
+   Use the OpenSSL cryptographic library instead of Botan.
+By default ``configure`` searches for a valid Botan installation; if one is not found, Kea searches for OpenSSL.
 Normally this is not necessary.

  - ``--enable-shell``
    Build the optional ``kea-shell`` tool (more in :ref:`kea-shell`).
    The default is to not build it.

  - ``--with-site-packages``
-   Only useful when ``kea-shell`` is enabled.
-It causes the kea-shell python packages to be installed in the specified directory.
-This is mostly useful for Debian related distros.
-While most systems store python packages in ``${prefix}/usr/lib/pythonX/site-packages``, Debian introduced a separate directory for packages installed from DEB.
-Such python packages are expected to be installed in ``/usr/lib/python3/dist-packages``.
+   Only useful when ``kea-shell`` is enabled, this switch causes the kea-shell Python packages to be installed in the specified directory.
+This is mostly useful for Debian-related distributions.
+While most systems store Python packages in ``${prefix}/usr/lib/pythonX/site-packages``, Debian introduced a separate directory for packages installed from DEB.
+Such Python packages are expected to be installed in ``/usr/lib/python3/dist-packages``.

  - ``--enable-perfdhcp``